 LSD (Lysergic acid diethylamide) is a hallucinogenic narcotic.
-Many times this drug is referred to as acid.
+Many times, this drug is referred to as acid.
 LSD became most popular in the 1960s and still is abused today.
-LSD is classified as a Schedule 1 substance because of its high potential for abuse and the fact the drug serves no medical purpose.
+LSD is classified as a Schedule 1 substance because of its high potential for abuse.
+It has no approved medical purpose.

 The Effects of LSD

 The effects of LSD on the brain are complex and not fully understood.
 LSD is known to influence the diverse neurotransmitter systems in the body.2 This drug has been shown to bind to serotonin, adrenal and dopamine receptors.
 Serotonin helps regulates mood, appetite, muscle control, sleep, sensory perception and sexuality.

 Scientists are not certain if the drug diminishes neurotransmission, increases it or if it does both.
 LSD also interferes with the retina’s ability to process information and to transmit information to the brain.
 In other words, this brain alters the way people perceive stimuli.3